palmerr23/Teensy8x8AudioBoard/readme.md

 The balanced inputs (L1) are used for both mic and line inputs.
 PGA gain is adjustable between 0 and 59.5 dB.

-Compliant with the Teensy audio standard and the SGTL5000 implementation, this sets an input to either MIC (-62.5 dBm) or Line (0dBm).
+Compliant with the Teensy audioControl standard and the SGTL5000 implementation, this sets an input to either MIC (-59.5 dB [-62.5 dBm]) or Line (0 dB [-2.5 dBm]).

 For finer gain control, use inputLevel( ).